Dynamic EMT Resume Examples to Use

 List all key qualifications and skills you have.
 Include hard skills as well as soft skills.
 Don’t forget about specific technical skills either.
 Always refer to the job ad to take note of skills the employer expects.
 Be sure to list these skill-related keywords on your EMT resume.

-A few relevant EMT skills to include on your resume:
+A few relevant EMT resume skills examples to include on your resume:

 • Airway management